-- The District will clearly communicate with the College the opportunities for state assessment testing to ensure that all Program students have the opportunity to participate in the statewide student assessment and understand that this assessment, or an approved alternative, is a high school graduation requirement.
-Will Hodges serve as the District contact for state assessments. - The College will submit a list of student names interested in assessment testing to the District by provided deadline in order to receive assessment testing at an SPS facility. - 2.
+- 1. The District will work with the College to ensure that all Program students have the opportunity to participate in the statewide student assessment and understand that this assessment, or an approved alternative, is a high school graduation requirement.
+Will Hodges serves as the District contact for state assessments.
+The College will submit a list of student names interested in assessment testing to the District by provided deadline in order to receive assessment testing at an SPS facility. - 2.
 The District will include reengagement students when calculating districtwide statistics in relation to the statewide assessments

-I. Provision of Special Education and Section 504 of the 1973 Rehabilitation Act Accommodations.
+I. Provision of Special Education and Section 504 of the 1973 Rehabilitation Act Accommodations, and Transitional Bilingual Instructional program.

 - 1. The District is responsible for the provision of special education services to Program students who qualify for special education.
-When a student eligible for services is identified by the College, the College will contact Sherry Studley to coordinate the provision of services and implementation of the student's IEP within the Program environment.
-The BRIDGES program specialist can be reached at 206-252-0842. - 2.
+When a student eligible for services is identified by the College, the College will contact the BRIDGES Program Specialist to coordinate the provision of services and implementation of the student's IEP within the Program environment.
+The BRIDGES program specialist can be reached at 206-252-0837. - 2.
 The District will provide the same accommodations to any enrolled Program students under Section 504 of the 1973 Rehabilitation Act as it provides to all students of the District.
 Upon identification, the College will contact District Student 504 Program Coordinator to obtain a Program student's 504 Plan and to coordinate accommodations.
-The District 504 Program Coordinator can be reached at 504Coordinator@seattleschools.org.

-3. Funding for these services shall be provided for as outlined in Section L.4
+The District 504 Program Coordinator can be reached at 504Coordinator@seattleschools.org. - 3.
+The resident district is responsible for the provision of services to students who are eligible for transitional bilingual services, and are otherwise qualified for participation in the program. - 4.
+Funding for these services shall be provided for as outlined in Section L.4